Eisi05/NpcApi-Spigot/src/main/java/de/eisi05/npc/api/ai/README.md

 ## Priority System

-Goals are selected based on priority (higher = more important):
-- 0: Lowest (idle behaviors like LookAroundGoal, WaitGoal)
-- 1-3: Low-Medium (WanderGoal, WalkToLocationGoal)
-- 4-6: Medium (FollowEntityGoal)
-- 7-9: High (AttackEntityGoal, combat-related)
+Goals use a priority-based selection system with the following levels:

+- **ALWAYS** - Always preferred over other goals and selected deterministically (e.g., AttackEntityGoal)
+- **HIGH_CHANCE** - High chance of being selected when among non-ALWAYS goals (e.g., FollowEntityGoal)
+- **MID_CHANCE** - Medium chance of being selected when among non-ALWAYS goals (e.g., WanderGoal, WalkToLocationGoal)
+- **LOW_CHANCE** - Low chance of being selected when among non-ALWAYS goals (e.g., LookAroundGoal, WaitGoal)

-The goal selector evaluates all goals each tick and selects the highest priority goal that can be used (`canUse()` returns true).
+The goal selector evaluates all goals each tick:
+1. If any goal has `ALWAYS` priority, one is randomly selected from those
+2. Otherwise, weighted random selection is used among available goals based on their priority weights (higher weight = higher chance)

 ## Best Practices